-We have audited the financial statements 2022 of REN Finance B.V. based in Amsterdam.
+We have audited the financial statements 2023 of REN Finance B.V. based in Amsterdam, the Netherlands.

-In our opinion the accompanying financial statements give a true and fair view of the financial position of REN Finance B.V. as at 31 December 2022 and of its result and its cash flows for 2022 in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Dutch Civil Code.
+In our opinion the accompanying financial statements give a true and fair view of the financial position of REN Finance B.V. as at 31 December 2023 and of its result and its cash flows for 2023 in accordance with International Financial Reporting Standards as adopted in the European Union (EU-IFRSs) and with Part 9 of Book 2 of the Dutch Civil Code.